Royal Military College (Malaysia): Independence period

 In 1958, reports of a proposed $20 million cantonment, covering an area of 1200 acre, to be located near Sungai Besi (about 10 mi from Kuala Lumpur) began appearing in local press.
 The entire project, expected to be completed by 1963, was financed by the British Government under the United Kingdom Grants-in-aid Funds.
 An area of 200 acre was allocated for the new Federal Military College, made on the basis of the Boys Company, Royal Malay Regiment.

-The site reserved for the College consisted of scenic surroundings.
+The site reserved for the college consisted of scenic surroundings.
 The new home of the FMC was situated on a hill overlooking a disused mining pool.
-The College buildings were to be modelled on the lines of some of the best military academies overseas such as West Point in the United States and Royal Military College of Canada.
+The college buildings were to be modelled on the lines of some of the best military academies overseas such as West Point in the United States and Royal Military College of Canada.
 They were to consist of an assembly hall, dormitories, classrooms, a gymnasium, laboratories, some 140 married-quarters for all ranks and civilians employees and a sports complex area with playing grounds and facilities for student athletes.

 On 20 June 1961, the then Yang di-Pertuan Agong, Putra of Perlis, as Supreme Commander of the Malayan Armed Forces, officially opened the new complex.
 In acknowledgement of the immense debt of which the FMC owed the High Commissioner Field Marshal Tun Sir Gerald Templer, the Assembly Hall was named Tun Templer Hall (Dewan Tun Templer).

 On 9 December 1966, in a ceremony held at the college, HM Ismail Nasiruddin of Terengganu, the Yang Di-Pertuan Agong, conferred the "Royal" title to the FMC.
 This was a great honour for the college for no other educational institution in the history of this nation has the "Royal" title bestowed upon it.
 Hence since 1966, the former Federation Military College came to be known as the Royal Military College of Malaysia.

 On 3 June 1981, the Royal Military College was granted King's and Regimental's Colours from His Majesty Seri Paduka Baginda Yang DiPertuan Agong, Tuanku Haji Ahmad Shah Ibni Al-Marhum Sultan Abu Bakar, in a historic Presentation of Colours ceremony at the Merdeka Stadium, Kuala Lumpur.
-This historic ceremony was also witnessed by Her Majesty the Raja Permaisuri Agong, the Prime Minister, YAB Dato Hussein Onn and Datin Suhaila, the Deputy Prime Minister, YAB Dato Seri Dr. Mahathir Mohamad and Datin Dr. Siti Hasmah.
+This historic ceremony was also witnessed by Her Majesty the Raja Permaisuri Agong, the Deputy Prime Minister Mahathir Mohamad and Siti Hasmah Mohamad Ali.

+On 20 June 2000, the Old Putra Association (OPA) opened its own building at Subang Jaya, opened by Minister of Transport, Ling Liong Sik.